 The correctional facility inspectors found the level of sanitation and cleanliness to be adequate throughout the facility.
 The physical plant is being maintained, with no notable physical plant issues.
 The correctional facility inspectors found that the inmates were provided with equipment and materials necessary to clean their assigned areas.
 The correctional facility inspectors found that waste and trashcans are emptied at least one (1) occurrence every day and as often as needed.
-For vermin or insects, BCCC has retained a professional exterminator.
+For vermin or insects.
 The correctional facility inspectors did not find any disagreeable odors in the facility, and the inmates had access to hot and cold running water.
 Noise levels and temperatures were within the normal levels throughout the facility.